All Saints (group): 2006–2008: First reunion and Studio 1

 On 24 January 2006, it was announced that the band had reformed and signed a record deal with Parlophone.
 They then began work on their third studio album, Studio 1.
 Its first single, "Rock Steady", released in November 2006, reached number three on the UK Singles Chart.
 Studio 1 entered the albums chart at number forty, falling significantly short of the success of "Rock Steady" and the group's previous releases; it received a Gold certification by the British Phonographic Industry (BPI).
 A second single, "Chick Fit", followed in February 2007, but promotional appearances and a physical release were cancelled and it failed to reach the top 200.
 It was subsequently reported that All Saints and Parlophone had parted ways and the group cancelled their planned UK tour.
-Blatt discussed the reunion's failure in an interview with i-D magazine in 2012: "I don't think it was done for the right reasons...
-I know that I did it for the money.
-We got signed before we had even made music again, it wasn't like we felt we had something to give back to the world... we were given an opportunity and took it, without really thinking about it too hard".
-She also said she never felt comfortable with the success the band had and that "it was not necessarily the plan at the beginning; there was a lot of compromise involved".

 In January 2008, Nicole Appleton and Melanie Blatt served as "hijackers" on E4's Big Brother: Celebrity Hijack, during which Blatt said that they had a record deal with an undisclosed company in a conversation with housemate Nathan Fagan-Gayle.
 The following month, in a press release for the Wideboys' single with Shaznay Lewis, titled "Daddy O", posted on the official website of All Around the World, it was stated that All Saints were recording in the studio and would be back with new material before the end of 2008.
 In September 2008, All Around the World discredited claims that All Saints had been signed with them with a post at their official website.
 In 2009, Melanie Blatt told the London Lite in 2009 that "All Saints are never getting back together again".
 Three months later, a second compilation album called Pure Shores: The Very Best of All Saints, was released.
 This two-disc collection features the group's hit singles alongside a selection of album tracks and B-sides.

+Blatt discussed the reunion's failure in an interview with i-D magazine in 2012: "I don't think it was done for the right reasons...
+I know that I did it for the money.
+We got signed before we had even made music again, it wasn't like we felt we had something to give back to the world... we were given an opportunity and took it, without really thinking about it too hard".
+She also said she never felt comfortable with the success the band had and that "it was not necessarily the plan at the beginning; there was a lot of compromise involved".